 I ran from the bathroom with my head in my hands crying Oh, my God, oh, my God, what have I done?
 And when I dared to assess the damage, I began laughing hysterically.
 It was not pretty.
 My husband’s hair or my reaction.
 He remained calm and I eventually evened things out the best I could.
 Sorry, no after picture.
 A short while later, I meditated and felt better, much better.
 And of course, I learned a valuable lesson about trimmers.

-In addition to my daily practice, a highlight of my week is Anne’s online group at the library every Friday at 3:00.
-Many of us are strangers to each other, but in that hour we are connected and it’s wonderful.
-Anne leads us in a meditation and after, a brief discussion.
+In addition to my daily practice, a highlight of my week during the height of the pandemic was Anne’s online group at the library.
+Many of us were strangers to each other, but in that hour we were connected and it was wonderful.
+Anne led us in a meditation and after, a brief discussion.

 There are also free meditation apps available.
 One that Anne recommends and that I often use, as well, is Insight Timer.
 It’s free and you have access to an abundance of guided meditations of all lengths, music, and courses.
 Two other apps you might try are Headspace and 10% Happier.

 I hope you will at least give meditation a try.
 I gave you several options hoping to cancel out any excuses!
 I have become quite mindful of how the moments can fly by when you’re spending all or most of your time at home.
 It seems to happen whether you have plenty or nothing to do and it’s a perfect setup for procrastination.
 So don’t waste a moment.
 Meditate with Anne.
-Join us online at the library.
 Download an app.
 Simply sit.
 Nurture yourself.